puppetlabs/puppet-docs/source/puppet/5.5/types/user.md

 Whether to manage the home directory when Puppet creates or removes the user.
 This creates the home directory if Puppet also creates the user account, and deletes the home directory if Puppet also removes the user account.
-Defaults to `false`.

 This parameter has no effect unless Puppet is also creating or removing the user in the resource at the same time.
 For instance, Puppet creates a home directory for a managed